New Zealand Certificate in Study and Career Preparation (Level 4)

 Do you want to enrol in a diploma or a degree like nursing or midwifery but don't quite meet the entry criteria, or need some learning confidence?

-This course is designed to get you ready to succeed at higher level study and provide a pathway into degree and diploma programmes where there are lots of other options available like teaching, engineering, social work, business and management, environmental management, sports, surveying or social science.
+This course is designed to get you ready to succeed at higher level study and provide a pathway into degree and diploma programmes where there are lots of options available like teaching, engineering, social work, business and management, environmental management, sports, surveying or social science.

 We'll help you decide on a pathway that best suits your career goals and provide all the support you need to feel confident and ready to take the next step.